rafalmilichiewicz/morcin/README.md

 ### Installing the Application

-After you clone the repository, you need to run the terminal and go to the directory `\Dockerized\app`, which contains all the files.
+After you clone the repository, you need to run the terminal and go to the directory `\Dockerized\app`, which contains all the files and run this command:

 ```bash
 streamlit run app.py